becodeorg/hamilton-8-tim-berners-lee-Sarah2511/README.md

 ## commit 2 :

- - End of the HTML.
+ - End of HTML.
  - Create a styles.css file.
  - work on css (header)
+## commit 3:

+- End of CSS
+- responsive